gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 moves by one; **2 under a policy**, because a policy also admits substitution along a graph edge, which moves two cells.

+**The workload does not appear here.** AIM's score is `w_r × (…)`, weighting a candidate by its workload relevance; every `w_r` is 1 in this implementation and `CANDIDATES` is hardcoded to all ten 2-way marginals. `metrics.THREE_WAY` — the workload — lives in `evaluation/` and is never imported by `mechanism/`.
+So SELECT measures whatever the model currently explains worst, with no channel by which the queries you care about could influence it.
+See spec §11.

 ---

 ## How marginals of different shapes are fitted together